-Water Quality Advisory LIFTED
+Water Quality Advisory lifted

 Chlorine levels are back to normal.
 UV treatment is fully functional after replacement of the ion exchanger media and the ion exchangers back online.